Chuck Gose: How excited are you to be a guest on Chuck Chats?

 CG: So let’s dig a bit deeper into data.
 Are there any particular data points that have been eye-opening for you and your team?

 CG: Let’s talk about headlines.
-In the external marketing world, this is gold. but in internal, we tend to just be kind of boring.
+In the external marketing world, this is gold.
+But in internal, we tend to be kind of boring.
 What’s your creative approach to headline writing?